takuto-okuno-riken/mtess/README.md

 <div align="center">
 <img src="data/nii2roisig1.jpg">
 </div>
-As you see in this result, real fMRI ROI time-series data are extracted from pre-processed nifti file (MNI space) with CONN atlas data.
+As you see in this result, rs-fMRI ROI time-series data are extracted from pre-processed nifti file (MNI space) with CONN atlas data.
 Then, multivariate time-series similarity among subjects are calculated and analysed by mtess command.